rRubedog/EDM-Hardcore-Genres/readme.md

 ### I may or may not have overwhelmed myself a bit with files..
 ## This project is expected to be done in a while because I am the only dev working on it, and this was originaly made for my entertainment.

-# Update Log \\/
+# Update Log
- > If you don't know how to read the update numbers, please refer to the tutorial below the updates.
+ > If you don't know how to read the update numbers, please refer to the tutorial below the update log.
 ```
 (Future updates coming here..)